ivotron/popper2-paper/paper.md

 3. Three case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
    We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPU's to scale up and collect results.
-   We also show how a HPC workflow developed on the local machine can be reproduced easily in a Slurm [@slurm] cluster.
+   We also show how a HPC workflow developed on the local machine can be reproduced easily in a SLURM [@slurm] cluster.

 # Popper 2.0 {#sec:popper}